 Whenever I give a webinar or speak at an event, I give the audience multiple ways to follow up.
 At least one is for people who want to casually learn more about KLA Group.
 The other is for people who are ready to commit.

-Watching how others use calls to actions in different styles of presentations will show you techniques you can use to present and adapt your own.
+Watching how others use calls to action in different styles of presentations will show you techniques you can use to present and adapt your own.

 - Network with other speakers.